Chapter IV

 The Branching Puzzle

-Competitive AI systems require trust paths to billions of sources, yet the branching problem prohibits any node from connecting to more than ~150 counterparties.
-Short paths to billions require high-branching nodes; high-branching nodes break trust.
-The branching puzzle: how can trust delegation reach global scale when trust fails at any node exceeding Dunbar-scale operation?
+Competitive AI systems require trust paths to billions of sources, yet the branching problem suggests that nodes struggle to connect with more than ~150 people (i.e. Dunbar's number) if they are to propagate trust.
+Short paths to billions require high-branching nodes; high-branching nodes undermine trust.
+The branching puzzle: how can trust delegation reach global scale when trust degrades as nodes deviate from Dunbar-scale cardinality?

 The Oncologist and the Branching Puzzle